worfinator/react-aws-iot-device-shadows/README.md

 AWSIot.publish('yourTopic', 'Hello world');
 ```

-Add any logic you wish to perform on a message to the 1processEvent(event)` callback or specify your own callback function within the `this.clent.setCallback()` function.
+Add any logic you wish to perform on a message to the `processEvent(event)` callback or specify your own callback function within the `this.clent.setCallback()` function.
 Data can then be store within the class for access in a parent module.

 <a name="api"></a>
 ## API Documentation